 Recently, a guideline for staging and progression of rehabilitation for jumper’s knee was proposed.
 The program consists of four stages: isometric loading, isotonic loading, energy-storage loading, and return to sport.
 Examples of the type of exercises that fit each stage are:

-Phase 1: multi-angle isometrics on knee extension machine or isometric Spanish squats with 70- to 90-degree knee flexion.
+Phase 1: Multi-angle isometrics on knee extension machine or isometric Spanish squats with 70- to 90-degree knee flexion.

 spanish squat isometric hold jumpers knee

 Spanish squats.
-Photo: Penny Goldberg.

 split squat jumpers knee

 Split squats.
-Photo: Penny Goldberg

-Phase 2: isotonic knee extension, leg press, stationary lunges, or split squats.
+Phase 2: Isotonic knee extension, leg press, stationary lunges, or split squats.

 knee extension jumpers knee

 Isotonic knee extensions: holding a position against a resistance for a period of time.
-Photo: Penny Goldberg

-Phase 3: hopping and jumping variations, acceleration from standing start, deceleration progressing from two foot stops to single-leg stops and cutting or direction changes.
+Phase 3: Hopping and jumping variations, acceleration from standing start, deceleration progressing from two foot stops to single-leg stops and cutting or direction changes.

 double leg jump for jumper's knee rehab

 Double leg jump.
-Photo: Penny Goldberg.

-Phase 4: gradual return to sport-specific training
+Phase 4: Gradual return to sport-specific training

 simulated layup for jumper's knee rehab

 Simulated layup for jumper’s knee.
-Photo: Penny Goldberg.

 During this staged progression, the emphasis should first be changes to load, then progressively increase the load as dictated by pain.
 Some pain is acceptable during and after exercise but symptoms should quickly resolve.